nonplayer/hammercrawl/hc_rules_smith.md

 ## Random Traps

 I use the following roll table for traps.
 The basic names are cribbed directly from a few hundred test rolls on the Donjon, and then I added my own level-specific rules to use for them instead.
 I also got rid of Save-or-Die traps because reasons.
-Most results are based on the dungeon level:
+These results are based on the *dungeon level*, not the party level:

 | Roll | Trap                                                                                  |
 |----|-----------------------------------------------------------------------------------------|